PE & Sports Funding

 - have equal access to high-quality PE provision

 - have opportunities to participate in a wide range of sports and physcial activities

 How do we use the PE & Sport Premium?

-Leaders at Mossgate use the PE & Sport Premium to make additional and sustainable improvements to the quality of PE, School Sport and Physical Activity (PESSPA) by:
+Leaders at Mossgate use the PE & Sport Premium to make additional and sustainable improvements to the quality of PESSPA by:

-Key indicator 1: The engagement of all pupils in regular physical activity.
-(The Chief Medical Officer guidelines
+Key indicator 2: Increasing engagement of all pupils in regular physical activity and sport.

-Key indicator 2: The profile of PE and sport being raised across the school as a tool for whole-school improvement.
+Key indicator 3: Raising the profile of PE and sport across across the school, to support whole school improvement.

-Key indicator 4: Broader experience of a range of sports and activities offered to all pupils.
+Key indicator 4: Offer a broader and more equal experience of a range of sports and physial activities to all pupils.

-Key indicator 5: Increased participation in competitive sport.
+Key indicator 5: Increase participation in competitive sport.